ms/buildtogether.tech/src/rules-fired/index.md

 Go for long walks.
 :   Or cook some healthy meals, or pick up the guitar you haven't touched in
-    years---anything that requires you to focus on something else for a while.
+    years—anything that requires you to focus on something else for a while.
     This isn't just for your mental health: exhausted people make poor decisions, and you need to be at the top of your game.